LamakerOfficial/help-center/_posts/minecraft/general/2021-09-10-getting-started.md

 These guides give a detailed explanation of all the settings they do on your server.
 To use them, go to the said files and configure them as the guide shows.

 You also have a shortcut.
 You can check out premade configs by clicking [here](https://github.com/flaxeneel2/pterodactyl-optimized-paper-egg) and then edit the values to your liking (PaperMC).

+**Startup Flags**
+Startup flags are also very important for optimization and may make a major difference in performance.
+1. Go to your server panel.
+2. Go to startup tab.
+3. Scroll down to `JAVA ARGUMENTS`.
+4. Paste the flags [here](https://haste.flaxeneel2.net/Z3SgPnxvQyaJ9Q47LPbLooXKHq7FSax6UBFkBzpY03OOCdV22k.coffeescript) in it.
+5. Start your server and you are done!

+> Why should I use these startup flags?
+These flags help keep your server run with a stable TPS by tweaking different allocation and garbage collection settings for Minecraft.
+For further information on these flags, check out [this blog](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft).

 # Configuring
 ## Message of the Day